adbarc92/MVP/README.md

 ## Run Instructions

-1. Start PostgreSQL
-2. Create a new database with the name `outlinear` (or the name corresponding to the database field of your `config.ts` file) using the command `createdb <database-name>`
+1. Clone the repository
-3. Run `yarn build` to install the client-dependencies and build the client-side
+2. Run `yarn build` to install the client-dependencies and build the client-side
-4. Run `yarn start` to install server-dependencies and start the server on Port 3000
+3. Run `yarn start` to install server-dependencies and start the server on Port 3000

 ## Technologies